 General Education.
 The Theology component of the General Education Requirement at Valparaiso University is the freshman core course and two courses of three credit hours each.
-These courses shall ordinarily be taken from each of the two levels indicated in the course listings below.
-A Foundational Course is ordinarily taken in the sophomore year.
-In either the junior or the senior year, each student must take at least one course from the Upper Level listings.
+All students not enrolled in Christ College must take the Foundational Course, THEO 200.
+Students whose academic programs include a second general education requirement in Theology must choose a second course from the Upper Level.

 Major.
 A minimum of 30 credit hours in theology constitutes a major.
-Courses must include a course in biblical studies (310-319), a course in the history of the Church and its thought (320-326, 330-332), a course in contemporary Christian religion and ethics (334, 337, 338, 340-346, 353 [when topic is appropriate]), a course in world religions (360-369), and seminar 493.
+Courses must include a course in biblical studies (311-319), a course in the history of the Church and its thought (320-329), a course in contemporary Christian religion and ethics (330-353 [when topic is appropriate]), a course in religions of the world (360-369), and seminar 493.
 Students shall also take five additional courses chosen in consultation with their departmental major advisor.
 Majors must take at least two courses (6 credits) in addition to 493 that are designated in the Schedule of Classes as courses primarily intended for theology majors (not fulfilling this stipulation are 451, 453, 480, 493).

 Minor.
 A minimum of 18 credit hours in theology, chosen by the student in consultation with the Chair of the Department or the Chair's designated representative, constitutes a minor.
-At least four courses shall be taken at the Upper Level (300-400 courses).
+The 18-hour minor requirement includes the Foundational Course (either THEO 200 or, for Christ College students, CC 215).